mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 where Pmiss is the proportion of targets with scores below the Bayes decision cutoff, $c$, and Pfa is the proportion of non-targets with scores above $c$.

-Getting the expected risk at every threshold makes it possible to find the optimal cut-off (with argmin) and the corresponding risk estimate.
+Getting the expected risk at every threshold makes it possible to find the optimal cut-off and the corresponding risk estimate.
 That approach made more sense to me after I wrote the proportions as a function of the threshold.

 $$
 E(\text{risk(c)}) = \text{Cmiss}*p(\omega_1)*\text{Pmiss(c)} + \text{Cfa}*p(\omega_0)*\text{Pfa(c)}